mount everest from kala patthar

 Safety: Hiking in the Himalayas is difficult.
 Your safety and well-being are of utmost importance.
 Take time to acclimatize and relish rest days amid the tranquil beauty of the Himalayas.
 Make sure to do your own research and due-diligence.
 In the end, your safety is your responsibility.

-Three Passes Trek Map (GPS Route)
+Three Passes Hiking Trail Map

 Loading...